puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 If you attempt to provision without creating a `.fog` file or without populating the file with appropriate credentials:

-For VMWare you'll see the following error:
+For VMware you'll see the following error:

     $ puppet node_vmware list
     notice: Connecting ...